Menkli/Dwelling-database-index/README.md

 ### DGGS
 DGGS stands for discrete global grid system.
 By now, DGGS is an Open Geospatial Consortium (OGC) standard.
 It is defined as *"a spatial reference system that uses a hierarchical tesselation of cells to partition and address the globe."* (Purss, 2015).
-DGGSs could replace projected reference systems, as they avoid some of their known shortcomings.
+**DGGSs could replace projected reference systems**, as they avoid some of their known shortcomings.
 They are not meant for navigation (like latitude and longitude) but for tasks such as:
 - data modeling
 - processing
 - storage